danielfett/draft-dpop/mainmatter.md

     introspection endpoint of the authorization server (request not shown).

+The mechanism presented herein is not a client authentication method.
+In fact, a primary use case are public clients (single page applications) that do not use client authentication.
+Nonetheless, DPoP is designed such that it is compatible with `private_key_jwt` and all other client authentication methods.

 # Token Request (Binding Tokens to a Public Key)

 To bind an tokens to a public key in the token request, the client